OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 - update groups that contain this meter if editing
   - TODO probably similar to analysis of editing a group member but need to figure get pseudocode done

-A change in a meter's graphhic unit will likely change the graphable meters and groups.
+A change in a meter's graphic unit will likely change the graphable meters and groups.
 While it could be handled in real-time, this is only for admins and these changes are not likely to be done very often.
 Thus, the admin will be told that they need to reload OED to see the change.
 A user will see the change the next time they reload and that delay is fine.

 A feature that would be desirable is to list all compatible units for the meter as is suggested for groups.
 As with groups, this isn't strictly necessary as a similar workaround will get the needed information.
 This would be viewable by any user and not just admins.